particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 Details about the Tracker SoM that is contained within the Monitor One can be found in the [Tracker SoM Datasheet](/reference/datasheets/tracker/tracker-som-datasheet/).

-## Certification

-{{box op="start" cssClass="boxed warningBox"}}
-The Monitor One Developer's Edition is currently in the engineering sample stage.

-Certification is not expected until September or October 2023.
-{{box op="end"}}

 ## External features